anuradhases/anuradhases/README.md

 Hi!
 I'm Anuradha.
-Former chemical engineer switching into product.
+Former chemical engineer switching into career focused on driving business decisions and strategy with data.
 Directed implementaion to consolidate 7 large complex datasets into 1 relational database with SQL, Python, Excel and PowerBI as a Product Owner.
 * Agile project management with Jira
 * Database scheme with Miro
 * Querying data with SQL